C0 CRANE COURSE

 On successful completion:

-- You will be issued a Statement of Attainment for TLILIC4011 Licence to operate a slewing mobile crane (over 100 tonnes) making you eligible for HRWL license.
+- You will be issued a Statement of Attainment for TLILIC4011 Licence to operate a slewing mobile crane (over 100 tonnes) making you eligible for a C0 class HRWL licence.

 - LHRW Assessment Summary – AS1 form to apply for your High Risk Work Licence through Workplace Health and Safety Queensland

-- Industry knowledge and skills to operate a slewing mobile crane up to 60 tonnes.
+- Industry knowledge and skills to operate a slewing mobile crane over 100 tonnes.